fluidjeel/traffic-light-2025/project_implementation.md

 Correlation-Based Diversification: Reject new trades that are too highly correlated with existing open positions.

 6.3.
 Current Project Status & Immediate Next Steps Current Status: The project has successfully developed a suite of robust, bias-free simulators for daily, weekly, and monthly timeframes, complete with a standardized and detailed logging system.
+The calculation integrity of the position sizing logic has been corrected across all simulators.
 The immediate focus remains on addressing the foundational backtesting flaws before moving to the advanced analysis phase.

 Immediate Next Steps: